mo-rahimi/Logical-Programming-Food-Recommendation-Ontology/README.md

 The ontology can be applied in various domains, including restaurants, the food industry, and domestic settings.

 ## Examples
-[Include some example queries or use cases]
+[Include some expected queries to be answered]

 ## Authors and Contributions
 This project builds on works by several authors, including Dooley et al., and utilizes methodologies from Horridge et al. and Neuhaus & Brodaric.

 ## Conclusion
 The Food Recommendation Ontology is a versatile tool for suggesting dishes that meet users' nutritional needs and preferences, promoting healthier eating habits.

 ## Contributing
 [Guidelines for contributing to the project]

+## License
+This project is licensed under [specify license].

 ## Contact
 For questions or feedback, please contact [your contact information].

-## License
-This project is licensed under [specify license].